Auxiliary power unit

 An auxiliary power unit (APU) is a device on a vehicle that provides energy for functions other than propulsion.
-They are commonly found on large aircraft and naval ships as well as some large land vehicles.
+They are commonly found on large aircraft, naval ships and on some large land vehicles.
 Aircraft APUs generally produce 115 V AC voltage at 400 Hz (rather than 50/60 Hz in mains supply), to run the electrical systems of the aircraft; others can produce 28 V DC voltage.
 APUs can provide power through single or three-phase systems.
+A jet fuel starter (JFS) is a similar device to an APU but directly linked to the main engine and started by an onboard compressed air bottle.

 Transport aircraft

 History

 During World War I, the British Coastal class blimps, one of several types of airship operated by the Royal Navy, carried a 1.75 hp ABC auxiliary engine.
 These powered a generator for the craft's radio transmitter and, in an emergency, could power an auxiliary air blower.
 One of the first military fixed-wing aircraft to use an APU was the British, World War 1, Supermarine Nighthawk, an anti-Zeppelin night fighter.

 During World War II, a number of large American military aircraft were fitted with APUs.
 These were typically known as putt–putts, even in official training documents.
 The putt-putt on the B-29 Superfortress bomber was fitted in the unpressurised section at the rear of the aircraft.
 Various models of four-stroke, Flat-twin or V-twin engines were used.
 The 7 hp engine drove a P2, DC generator, rated 28.5 Volts and 200 Amps (several of the same P2 generators, driven by the main engines, were the B-29's DC power source in flight).
 The putt-putt provided power for starting the main engines and was used after take-off to a height of 10000 ft.
 The putt-putt was restarted when the B-29 was descending to land.

 Some models of the B-24 Liberator had a putt–putt fitted at the front of the aircraft, inside the nose-wheel compartment.
 Some models of the Douglas C-47 Skytrain transport aircraft carried a putt-putt under the cockpit floor.